5 Best Ukuleles Under $500 – Finding A Top High-End Uke

-Of course, there are a handful of ukuleles that span into the region of $1,000 to $1,500, but the majority of the premium ukes in today’s market can be found for around $500 or under.
+Of course, you can buy a handful of ukuleles for anywhere between $1,000 and $1,500.
+However, the majority of the premium ukes in today’s market can be found for around $500 or under.

-Naturally, there is a good range to consider, but our chart below looks at five excellent high-end ukuleles that prove the most popular, focusing on at least one from each soprano, concert, tenor and baritone size categories – a good snapshot of the current market.
+Naturally, there is a good range to consider, but our chart below looks at a handful of excellent high-end ukuleles that prove the most popular, focusing on at least one from each soprano, concert, tenor and baritone size categories – a good snapshot of the current market.

 |Image||Ukuleles / Rating||Summary||Check Price|